The Hive Effect

 Honeybees represent a highly organized society, with various bees having very specific roles during their lifetime: e.g., nurses, guards, grocers, housekeepers, construction workers, royal attendants, undertakers, foragers, etc. This real-life education is provided partly via the apiaries and natural hives at The Hive Effect, where everyone is invited to participate.
 Take a look and see what we’re doing in your community and don’t forget, that if you like anything that we do, a nod or a thumbs up would be very greatly appreciated!

-The Youngsters and The Elders
+The Youngsters & The Elders

 The energetic and inquisitive, and the patient and knowledgeable.
-How wouldn’t this work?

 The youngsters of today (I sound old already), have very little chance for involvement when it comes to nature and the great outdoors, yet these little saplings are raised and educated to be aware and conscious of the decisions that they make regarding it.

-The elderly people of our communities can be isolated and cut-off from the world around them, with no purpose, no interaction or communication and we wonder why mental health is out of control, yet these elders are the knowledgeable and wiser mother trees whos’ purpose is to ensure that the information that they have processed in their lifetime is passed on to their saplings.
+The elders of our communities can be isolated and cut-off from the world around them, with no purpose, no interaction or communication and we wonder why mental health is out of control.

-Generations with purpose, meaningfulness, and understanding thrive together and this genetic, connection, this matriarchal connection if you will, is becoming less every generation passing and re-establishing this link is required now more than ever, before we lose it, before we forget how to be parents or children ourselves for that matter.
+Re-establishing this broken link is required now more than ever, before we lose it, before we forget how to be parents or children ourselves for that matter.

 - Graham Walker